 Not only can leaf piles be used as a potential nesting site but they can also be used for bedding material for any other nest sites or hedgehog boxes in the surrounding area.
 Please be careful when tidying leaf piles as there may be a hog in residence!

 It is usual for most gardeners to have a big tidy once or twice a year.
 This can remove nesting or hibernation sites for hedgehogs, and reduce the number of insects in the garden (essential hog food).
 Pick a corner of your garden and leave it to go a bit mad, remember messy is good for hedgehogs!

 This hedgehog-friendly feature is often overlooked but every garden should have one!
 Hedgehogs will benefit from having a year-round water supply, and they will thrive on the added insects and amphibians that the pond will attract.
 Hedgehogs are excellent swimmers, but be sure to include a gently sloping edge in your pond for them to escape and prevent them from drowning.

 Whilst semi-natural features such as those listed above are much better nesting options for hedgehogs, they can and do use specially made hibernation homes, or ‘hibernacula’.
 These can be created using wood, plastic boxes and other material and extensive guidance is found through the link below.
-Here’s a step by step guide to creating the Hedgehog Steet ‘DIY Hog Home’.
+Here’s our TCV guide to creating a Hedgehog Hibernation Home, plus a guided video.

 Found an injured hedgehog?